luontola/tdd-mooc-small-steps/README.md

 Repeat this refactoring many times.

 Focus on doing as small changes as possible, so that all the tests will pass between every change.
-Preferably change only one line at a time.
+It's even possible to do this refactoring by changing only one line at a time.

 Try out different approaches.
 For example refactor starting from where the `Date` value is created vs. where it is used.